MANT-i-S/Set/README.md

-# Set
-Game for IOS
+# Set game for IOS